 Third, look at the tuition (for both a resident and a non-resident) for each school and notice how many out-of-state students they accepted.
 Many state institutions' tuition for in-state students is significantly lower, sometimes as low as 25% of out-of-state charges.
 You should be aware that some states tie scholarship support during medical school to commitments to serve in the state that educates them.
 These schools sometimes accept very low numbers of out-of-state students, or none at all.
 Don't apply to schools that will not even consider you!

-You may want to purchase the most recent edition of the MSAR Online which has the most accurate and authoritative information on individual medical schools.
-The 2019-2020 edition should be out in April.
+You should purchase the most recent edition of the MSAR Online which has the most accurate and authoritative information on individual medical schools, including admission statistics and requirements.

 How many applications should you file?
 There is no single, correct number.
 The national average seems to be about 17 per person, but you have to estimate your own chances.
 Even if you are very confident, you should apply to about 15-20 schools, representing a range of selectivity.
 More than 20 is unnecessary and expensive, and could be counterproductive if it becomes difficult for you to complete and keep track of your applications.
 Check the MSAR now and start refining your list.
 If your Swarthmore GPA (and MCAT scores) are very high and you have had strong health care related experiences, you could consider applying to about 15 carefully chosen medical schools as long as they represent a range of selectivity.